isotopp/isotopp.github.io/_posts/2020-09-28-mysql-import-csv-not-using-load-data.md

 )
 {% endhighlight %}

-From this, we can build a database connection and an `INSERT` statement:
+From this, we can build a database connection and an `INSERT` statement, using the table name and column names:

 {% highlight python %}
 db = MySQLdb.connect(**db_config)